 Madrid in 2 Days: everything you need to know

-A 48-hour getaway to Madrid can become an unforgettable experience.
-The Spanish capital offers such a wide and varied cultural and historical catalog that everyone who knows it is passionate about it.
-Just keep in mind that in case you miss something, you already have an excuse to return as soon as possible.
+A 48-hour getaway to Madrid can be an unforgettable experience.
+The Spanish capital offers such a wide and varied cultural and historical catalog that it captivates everyone who visits.
+Of course, if you leave something out, you'll have an excuse to return as soon as possible.

 Day 1: Marvel at Madrid